2023 SUMMER SCHOOLS

 History of the Women’s Summer Schools

-Now in their 42nd year, the Union Women’s Summer Schools began in the Northeast Region and expanded to the Midwest, Western and Southern Districts of the United States.
-Their conception was rooted in the traditions of early worker education,as exemplified by the Bryn Mawr summer schools for Women Workers of the 1920;s and the WPA worker education programs of the 1930’s, Courses of study were tailored to the needs and interests of working people.
+The Union Women’s Summer Schools began in the Northeast Region in the late 1970s and expanded to the Midwest, Western and Southern Districts of the United States.
+Their conception was rooted in the traditions of early worker education as exemplified by the Bryn Mawr summer schools for Women Workers of the 1920’s and the Works Progress Administration worker education programs of the 1930’s.
+Courses of study were tailored to the needs and interests of working people.
 Barbara Wertheimer, Director of Cornell’ Institute of Women and Work, introduced the idea to colleagues in the University and College Labor Education Association (precursor to the UALE).
 Encouraged by the the rising feminist movement and the founding of the Coalition of Labor Union Women, the UCLEA launched its first school in 1975 at the University of Connecticut.
-Designed by a committee of labor educators, the residential school s bring together rank and file women workers, officers and staff to strengthen their knowledge of the labor movement and develop skills which will enable them to become more active and influential in their unions.
-The schools are a place where women unionists can share experiences and give one another support.
+Designed by a committee of labor educators, the residential schools bring together women workers, officers and staff of unions and workers organizations to strengthen their knowledge of the labor movement and develop skills which will enable them to become more active and influential in their organizations.
+The schools are a place where women workers can share experiences and give one another support.
 As Gloria Johnson, past President of CLUW and frequent speaker at the schools’ graduations ceremonies pointed out, “We have to create “old girls” networks to be able to support each other and advance.”
 The schools contribute to this objective, as evidenced by the record of participants.
-Over the past 37 years, the schools have educated thousands, many of whom have become leaders of their unions.
+Since 1975, the schools have educated thousands, many of whom have become leaders of their unions.

 Current Women’s Schools

-Current union women summer schools are coordinated by the UALE Women’s Committee and rotate in location as they are hosted by university labor education programs in each region.
+Current labor women summer schools are coordinated by the UALE Women’s Committee and rotate in location as they are hosted by university labor education programs in each region.
 Scholarships are available.
 Classes are supplemented with networking opportunities.
 Often participants engage in demonstrations relating to local labor struggles.